Bleron Krasniqi

-Bleron Krasniqi (born 18 September 2002) is a Kosovan footballer who plays as a forward for Berliner AK, on loan from Schalke 04 II.
+Bleron Krasniqi (born 18 September 2002) is a Kosovan footballer who plays as a forward for Slovak club FC Tatran Prešov.

 Club career

 Schalke 04

 On 6 December 2020, Krasniqi made his debut with Schalke 04 II in a 0–1 away win against Fortuna Düsseldorf II after coming on as a substitute at 72nd minute in place of Luca Schuler.

 On 23 July 2021, he was called up and made his debut with first team after coming on as a substitute at 73rd minute in place of Dominick Drexler in the league match against Hamburger SV at home, becoming the third ever Kosovan to make it to club's first team.